-- (i) Students are undertaking or will undertake a mandatory thesis/research project as part of their academic curriculum. - (ii) The mandatory thesis/research project is at least a semester-long (4-6 months) between January and June. - (iii) The topic of the thesis/research project fits the themes of the competition - (iv) The student has (or will have) a supervisor assigned by their Schools/Institutes for guiding the student during the duration of the thesis/project.
+(i) Students are undertaking or will undertake a mandatory thesis/research project as part of their academic curriculum.

+(ii) The mandatory thesis/research project is at least a semester-long (4-6 months) overlapping between January and June.

+(iii) The topic of the thesis/research project fits one or more themes of the competition